JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 ### Android and iOS applications

-Sharing code between mobile platforms is a major Kotlin Multiplatform use cases.
-With Kotlin Multiplatform, you can build cross-platform mobile applications that share code between Android and iOS to implement networking, data storage and data validation, analytics, computations, and other application logic.
+Sharing code between mobile platforms is a major Kotlin Multiplatform use case.
+With Kotlin Multiplatform, you can build cross-platform mobile applications that share code between Android and iOS projects to implement networking, data storage and data validation, analytics, computations, and other application logic.

 Check out the [Get started with Kotlin Multiplatform](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-getting-started.html) and